All Episodes

 It's Rush Limbaugh, the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

-And also when you go there, you'll have full explanations of graphical representations of all of the premium item giveaways.
+And also, when you go there, you'll have full explanations, graphical representations of all of the premium item giveaways, t-shirts, golf shirts, caps, and so forth for certain levels of donation.

-So yesterday, everybody assumed that everybody on the Democrat side got it.
+So yesterday, everybody assumed and everybody on the Democrat side got it.

 But somebody didn't get the memo.

-The president of the nags, our affectionate term for the National Organization for Women, the National Association of Gals, um Terry O'Neill, and obviously a Democrat surrogate.
+The president of the NAGs, our affectionate term for the National Organization for Women, the National Association of Gals, Terry O'Neill, and obviously a Democrat surrogate.

 Did you hear about this?

-Terry O'Neill said she was she was on MSNBC last night.
+Terry O'Neill said, she was on MSNBC last night.

 She said that Ann Romney, along with Mitt Romney, lacks the life experience and imagination to understand most Americans.

-So then after the after the flub up of Hillary Rosen and after all the hubbub and after all of the attention that got, the nag babe goes on MSNBC last night to say that Ann Romney and Mitt both lack the life experience and imagination to understand most Americans.
+So after the flub up of Hillary Rosen and after the hubbub and after all of the attention that got, the NAG babe goes on MSNBC last night to say that Ann Romney and Mitt both lack the life experience and imagination to understand most Americans.

-You know me, I don't beg for anything, but I I'd I might get on my knees and beg Democrats to continue to bash Ann Romney.
+I don't beg for anything, but I might get on my knees and beg Democrats to continue to bash Ann Romney.

 I mean, I think they should keep it up.

-And I I'm I'm I'm happy uh taking the lead from David Axerod to welcome CNN now to the war on women.
+And I'm happy taking the lead from David Axelrod to welcome CNN now to the war on women.

 CNN leading the war on stay-at-home moms.